 Salmon recovery grants are awarded by the Washington State Salmon Recovery Funding Board (SRFB) to projects that protect, restore, or monitor salmon habitat.
-The Yakima Lead Entity does not currently accept monitoring proposals.
 The minimum funding level is $5,000 and there is no maximum for requests.
-Applicants must provide money or resources to match 15% or more of the grant for most project types.

-Throughout Washington State the SRFB grant review process is coordinated by Lead Entities, which are community based salmon recovery.
-Each Lead Entity works a little differently but we all facilitate a Technical Advisory Group (TAG) and Citizen Committee (CC) to evaluate both the scientific efficacy of each project applying for SRFB funding and any socio-economic considerations to ensure each project has strong public buy-in.
+Throughout Washington State, the SRFB grant review process is coordinated by Lead Entities, which are community-based salmon recovery organizations.
+Each Lead Entity works a little differently, but they all facilitate a Technical Advisory Group (TAG) and Citizen Committee (CC) to evaluate both the scientific efficacy of each project applying for SRFB funding and any socio-economic considerations to ensure each project has strong public buy-in.
 The Yakima Basin Fish and Wildlife Recovery Board (YBFWRB) serves as the Lead Entity for the Yakima Basin.

 Who Can Apply?